Why We Need CV and Why Should We Write Effective CVs

 A curriculum vitae, most known as a CV, overview an individual’s experience and employment history.
 This document helps recruiters find the best candidates among a vast number of applicants for the position.

-CVs are crucial indeed and one should have well-submitted document within reach.
-It is necessary to note that some companies ask job hunters to send curriculum vitae as this is good opportunity to check applicant’s intelligence and attentive behavior.
+CVs are crucial indeed, and one should have well-submitted documents within reach.
+It is necessary to note that some companies ask job hunters to send curriculum vitae as this is an excellent opportunity to check applicant’s intelligence and attentive behavior.

 CV or Resume

-Why Recruiters Want CV
+Why Recruiters Want a CV

-How to Submit Good CV
+How to Submit a Good CV

-Your CV should contain all the latest information about career and the job duties; you can use this as a guide to describe your experience.
-But remember that CV should not exceed 3 pages in length.
+As our CV editing experts say: “Your CV should contain all the latest information about career and the job duties; you can use this as a guide to describe your experience.
+But remember that CV should not exceed 3 pages in length.”

-This very first part of CV will become a summary of the whole document and has to highlight the most prominent skills and achievements, as well as training that can become the reason for salary increase.
-Here are a few more tips:
+This very first part of the CV will become a summary of the whole document and highlight the most prominent skills and achievements, as well as training that can become the reason for salary increase.

 - Avoid blank space.
 If you took a gap year or a period off the job, do not leave any gaps – try to explain it in a short line.

-- Give CV to a close friend, instructor and colleague and ask to read and check it.
+- Give CV to a close friend, instructor, and colleague and ask to read and check it.